emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 <br>
-After merging the daily/sleep data files i peeked at the correlation coefficients  (r) on excbetween the data, i found that sleep and non-active minutes had a somehwat negative correlation (-0.5869588).
-Suggesting, sleep has a somewhat stronger effect on if an individual will be active the following day.
 The resulting merged data file: <span style="color:gray;">'dailyMerged.csv'</span> can now be uploaded into RStudio to be further processed.

 NOTE: I reintroduced the 'merged' wordage here because that is more representative of the data (which we merged).